slingamn/buttninjas/README.md

 ## Bugs

-Any occurrences of "buttninjas" in the original input buffer will be converted to ampersands.
+The origins of the term "buttninjas" are shrouded in mystery and are the subject of continued debate among historians.